 Student organizations are permitted to collect dues from their members.
 Dues should be paid via cash, check to the organization, or via the Office of Student Life credit card portal.
-The Office of Student Life discourages the use of Venmo, CashApp, and similar mobile payment applications.
+Student organizations may not use Venmo, CashApp, and similar mobile payment applications.